githubEdit

 The Helm chart sets privileged: true by default, which grants all necessary capabilities.
 This is the simplest and most reliable approach:

-If you can't use privileged mode (due to security policies), you can grant specific capabilities instead:
+If you can't use privileged mode (due to security policies), you can grant specific capabilities instead: (Refer to the security considerations documentation for more information.)

 Note: Using specific capabilities requires kernel 5.8+ for the BPF and PERFMON capabilities.
 On older kernels, privileged: true is required.